danielantelo/sandbox-gallery-canvas-editor/README.md

 ## What is missing that I would have liked to include

+- Use a third party libary or polyfill for context filters to work on safari
-- For a speedier editor experience, the initial image could be a fetched with a width of the browser width to ensure a smaller download or alternatively a prefetch of the full size image for when you select to edit it
+- For a speedier editor experience, the initial image could be fetched with the width of the browser to ensure a smaller download or alternatively we could do a prefetch of the full size image for when you select to edit it
-- Nice animated transition between gallery pages
+- A nicely animated transition between gallery pages
 - Some responsive behaviour to the gallery listing
 - Proper cypress tests, I only added the storybook visual regression and started on the webapp visual/functional and these integrated properly into gh actions